edgaremy/neural-netz/src/lib.typ

     x += gap

     // Calculate and store arrow segment positions for ALL layers (for skip connections)
-    // Only draw arrows if both current and previous layers have show-connections enabled let curr-show-connections = l.at("show-connections", default: if l.type == "input" { false } else { true })
-    if i > 0 and curr-show-connections {
+    // Only draw arrows if previous layer has show-connection enabled (controls outgoing arrows) if i > 0 {
       let prev-layer = layers.at(i - 1)
-      let prev-show-connections = prev-layer.at("show-connections", default: if prev-layer.type == "input" { false } else { true })
+      let prev-show-connection = prev-layer.at("show-connection", default: if prev-layer.type == "input" { false } else { true })
-      if prev-show-connections {
+      if prev-show-connection {
         // Arrow starts from true_east of previous layer (depth-adjusted) let start-x = prev-x + prev-pool-width + prev-depth-offset / 2
         let start-y = prev-center-y